n0rad/gomake/readme.md

 Simple go project builder tool written in go.

-The idea of `gomake` is to have a fully self contain project build system so even build tools are reproductible.
+The idea of `gomake` is to have a fully self contain project build system, so even build tools are versioned dependencies.
-To achieve that, you have to `vendor` in your project gomake sources.

 All tools used to `build`, `test` and `check` quality will be save as a lib dependency of your project (not included in your app), so your project is fully standalone.

 ## Usage